joergwicker/bmad/README.md

 API
 ===

-Generated Javadoc can be found [here http://joergwicker.github.io/bmad/apidocs/].
+Generated Javadoc can be found at http://joergwicker.github.io/bmad/apidocs/.

 Build